Skip to content

 • bijux-atlas-dev, which explains the repository control plane and maintainer automation

-• product and domain meaning live primarily under crates/bijux-atlas/src/domain/
+• dataset identity, gene, transcript, and diff meaning live primarily under crates/bijux-atlas-model/src/

-• HTTP and API surface lives under crates/bijux-atlas/src/adapters/inbound/http/
+• HTTP and API surface lives under crates/bijux-atlas-server/src/adapters/inbound/http/

-• CLI surface and user-facing command handling live under crates/bijux-atlas/src/adapters/inbound/cli/ and crates/bijux-atlas/src/bin/
+• CLI surface and user-facing command handling live under crates/bijux-atlas-cli/src/bin/, crates/bijux-atlas-server/src/bin/, and crates/bijux-atlas-api/src/bin/

 • generated API and runtime references live under configs/generated/openapi/ and configs/generated/runtime/